Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

 For less common metadata information, we can use [`query_info`](@ref), which takes an **attribute identifier** as a string.
 A list of identifiers can be found [here](https://gitlab.gnome.org/GNOME/glib/-/blob/main/gio/gfileinfo.h#L46), though, depending on the type of file and operating system, not all of these attributes may have a corresponding value.

-If the file is a folder, we can use [`get_children`](@ref) to get all files and/or directories inside that folder. `get_children` takes a boolean as its other argument, which specifies whether it should list all children and children of children recursively.
+If the file is a folder, we can use [`get_children`](@ref) to get all files and/or directories inside that folder. `get_children` takes a boolean as its other argument, which specifies whether it should list all children recursively.

 ---